 In Tongan music notation the duration is determined by the number of notes in a given beat.
 As example 2/4 notation: (2 beats in a single measure, the beat being a quarter note long).
 If there is a single note in the beat, it is a quarter note.
 If there are 2 notes, then each is an eighth, and so forth, up to a maximum of 4 notes per beat.
 To make notes of longer duration, some beats are to be tied.
 This is simply indicated with one or more dashes (-).
 The beats are separated from each other by colons (:) and slashes (/).
 The two symbols are equal, although it is customary to have the slash in the middle of long measures and the colons elsewhere.
 The measures are separated from each other by vertical bars (|) or double bars (||) the latter especially used to indicate sections or repeats.

-Assuming 4/4 signature, (4 beats per measure (2 total) each a quarter long) the 3 is a quarter note; the 4 is with the following dash extended to a half note; the 5 is an eighth note; the 6 is with the following dash extended a quarter note; the 7 is an eight note; the space is a quarter rest (or use a 0 if confusion could arise); every 8 is a sixteenth note; the 9 is with the 2 following dashes extended to a 3/16 note; then end with a sixteenth rest.
+There are 2 measures, and assuming 4/4 signature, they contain 4 beats each of a quarter long.
+Therefore the 3 is a quarter note; the 4 is with the following dash extended to a half note; the 5 is an eighth note; the 6 is with the following dash extended a quarter note; the 7 is an eight note; the space is a quarter rest (or use a 0 if confusion could arise); every 8 is a sixteenth note; the 9 is with the 2 following dashes extended to a 3/16 note; then end with a sixteenth rest.
 As in the example above, it is perfectly allright for tied notes to cross measure boundaries.

 In 2/2 (like |3:3|) and 3/2 (like |3:4:5|) time signature every single digit in a beat is a half note.
 Two digits in a beat means each of them is a quarter note.
 When there are three digits in a beat, then the first is a quarter and both others are eighths.
 And when there are four, then each is an eighth note.
 The three digit notation is preferably only to be used for a /3-4/ construction, which is a three-eighth note followed by a one-eighth.
 A construction with digits only, like /345/ is better to be written as /3-45/ to avoid confusion.
 Some musicians use a dot or a comma in such a case, like /3,45/ to remind the singers of the unequal length of the notes.